stephanseebacher/synchrophasor/README.md

 values from one cycle before and one cycle after the current position i are needed.

+Phasors for the positive sequence can be calculated by calling

+    >> Xp( i )

 Unfortunately, calculating multiple phasors at once also doesn't work (e.g. `X1(100:200)`).
 If you, for example, want to plot them, you have to do a workaround like this: